FAQs - environment & ethics

 How does Riverford compare (environmentally) with going to the supermarket?

 It is very difficult to give a categorical answer but generally, unless you walk to your supermarket and buy only UK grown, unpackaged produce, your shopping trip usually won’t have a lower environmental impact than having a Riverford box delivered.
 Most of our customers tell us that shopping with us has helped them reduce their other shopping trips.
 If we can reduce shopping trips by car by one a month we will have had a significant impact.
-For more on this see our environment website.

 Is paper always better for the environment than plastic?